 A special event was organised for Tuesday 21st September 2021 at the Liverpool Town Hall whereby Compass received a crystal award and certificate from the Lord Lieutenant of Merseyside.
 The Lord Mayor was also in attendance.
 This event allowed the Compass community to come together to celebrate this significant achievement.

-Furthermore 2 members of the Compass community will be invited to a garden party at Buckingham Palace in May 2022.
+Furthermore 2 members of the Compass community have been invited to a garden party at Buckingham Palace on the 25th may 2022.

 The Compass community is overwhelmed by having this honour bestowed upon us and feel it is a true recognition of the valuable service provided by our dedicated volunteers, staff team and Trustees.